smitnich/Subscreen/README.md

 # Subscreen
 A tool to play subtitle files on your Android device.
 Supports all subtitle formats available on OpenSubtitles.org.
+Available on the Google Play Store: https://play.google.com/store/apps/details?id=com.subscreen.subscreen

 Usage:
 You will need a folder named 'Subtitles' on your external storage.
 This should contain all subtitle files, as it is the only location where they can currently be played from.
 They may be selected via a listmenu upon booting the application.